luiscruz/course_sustainableSE/2026/p1_measuring_software/g5_browser_bench.md

 ### **macOS**

 The macOS testing phase involved 30 measurement rounds and 5 warmup rounds per benchmark.
 Warmup rounds ensured hardware temperatures were stabilized and background processes settled, eliminating "tail energy" artifacts that could skew results.
 Brightness was set to 50% for all tests (auto-brightness disabled) refresh rate was set to 60Hz, with screen saver, auto-lock and display-sleep disabled.
+The order of the actual test rounds was randomized to prevent systematic bias from ordering effects, and a 30-second cooldown period was enforced between consecutive runs to allow the CPU to return to a stable thermal state.

 #### **Comparative Results Summary**